maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 midY = (minY+maxY)/2 # middle half
 ```

-Below are the four croping area defined via customized function `getcropArea()`.
+Below are the four cropping area defined via customized function `getcropArea()`.
 This function requires four attributes: each two belongs to orthogonal axis and returns a set of coordinate for a rectangle.
-Note that these crop area will be used for plotting purpose but not for croping purpose.
+Note that these crop area will be used for plotting purpose but not for cropping purpose.

 ``` r
 cropArea1 <- getcropArea(minX, midX,minY, midY)